VaianiLorenzo/ViPER/README.md

-# MuSe2022
+# ViPER

-This repository contains the code for the paper "ViPER: Video-based Perceiver for Emotion Recognition" submitted for the MuSe 2022 Reaction Sub-Challenge.
+This repository contains the code for the paper "ViPER: Video-based Perceiver for Emotion Recognition" submitted for the [MuSe 2022]([https://link-url-here.org](https://www.muse-challenge.org/muse2022)) Reaction Sub-Challenge.

 Additional information will be provided upon paper acceptance.